aogallo/allan-blog/src/content/blog/pyenv-post.md

 ---

 ## Table of contents
 ## Installation

 ### Pyenv

-Install `pyenv`, if you want more information you can go to [Github](https://github.com/pyenv/pyenv) Repository.
+Install `pyenv`, if you want more information you can go to [Github](https://github.com/pyenv/pyenv) repository.

 ```bash
 brew update